Himani-bansal/task1-property-guides/README.md

-PGSeeker - Find Your Perfect PG Accommodation
+Property Guide - Find Your Perfect Property

-Welcome to PGSeeker, the ultimate platform to discover comfortable and affordable PG accommodations.
-Whether you're a student, working professional, or someone looking for a new home, PGSeeker helps you find the ideal PG space that suits your needs.
+Welcome to Property Guide, the ultimate platform to discover comfortable and affordable properties for rent or sale.
+Whether you're a student, working professional, or someone looking for a new home, Property Guide helps you find the ideal property that suits your needs.

 🏡 Features:
-- Browse through a wide range of PG accommodations
-- Filter options to narrow down your search based on preferences
-- Detailed information about each PG, including amenities and pricing
-- User-friendly interface for easy navigation
-- Leave reviews and ratings for PGs you've experienced
-- Connect with PG owners for inquiries

-🚀 How to Use:
+Browse through a wide range of residential and commercial properties Filter options to narrow down your search based on preferences such as location, price, and property type Detailed information about each property, including amenities, pricing, and high-quality images User-friendly interface for easy navigation and seamless property discovery Leave reviews and ratings for properties you’ve experienced Connect with property owners or agents for inquiries and viewings 🚀 How to Use:

-1. Visit the PGSeeker website.
+Visit the Property Guide website.
-2. Explore the list of PG accommodations available.
+Explore the list of properties available for rent or sale.
-3. Use filters to refine your search based on location, amenities, and more.
+Use filters to refine your search based on location, type of property, amenities, and budget.
-4. View detailed information about each PG.
+View detailed information about each property, including descriptions and photos.
-5. Leave reviews and ratings to help others make informed decisions.
+Leave reviews and ratings to help others make informed decisions.
 ⚙️ Technologies Used:

-- Frontend: HTML, CSS, React
+Frontend: HTML, CSS, React
-- Backend: Node.js, Express
+Backend: Node.js, Express
-- Database: MongoDB
+Database: MongoDB

-📌 Note:
-This repository contains the frontend and backend code for PGSeeker.
-The codebase is designed to help you set up a similar platform for PG accommodation listings.
+📌 Note: This repository contains the frontend and backend code for Property Guide.
+The codebase is designed to help you set up a similar platform for property listings.
 Feel free to explore, contribute, and use this code for educational and non-commercial purposes.

-🤝 Contributions:
-Contributions are welcome!
+🤝 Contributions: Contributions are welcome!
 If you have ideas for improvements or features, feel free to submit a pull request.

-🌐 Explore PGSeeker:
-Visit our website at https://pgseeker.netlify.app/
+🌐 Explore Property Guide: Visit our website at [https://propertyguide.netlify.app/](https://task1-property-guides-dyrk-o0skxj47c.vercel.app/)

-Happy PG hunting!
+Happy property hunting!